David A. Ansell: Published books

 Ansell first book was entitled, County: Life, Death, and Politics at Chicago’s Public Hospital.
-In the book, Ansell tells the story of his patients and colleagues during his seventeen years as a resident and attending physician at Chicago’s Cook County Hospital, one of America’s premier public hospitals.
-County was released on July 1, 2011 and received positive reviews, The Wall Street Journal named it " one of the five best health books of 2011.
+In the book, Ansell tells the story of his patients and colleagues during his seventeen years as a resident and attending physician at Chicago’s Cook County Hospital.
+County was released on July 1, 2011.
+The Wall Street Journal named it "one of the five best health books of 2011".
+It was hailed as a "landmark book" by Julia Keller of the Chicago Tribune, aiming "to inform and to inspire" readers about the disparities in health care.
+In the book, Ansell argues that only a single-payer solution that provides access to all US residents regardless of circumstances can provide relief for those closed out of the health care system.